 150g chopped dark chocolate (50% cocoa solids – use dairy-free if needed)

-Grease a 20cm cake tin and dust all over with cocoa (make sure the tin isn’t too big or the cake will be a little flat).
+Grease a 20-22cm cake tin and dust all over with cocoa (make sure the tin isn’t too big or the cake will be a little flat).
 Or, just plonk a piece of baking paper in (that’s what I do now).
 If your tin is too big, it won’t rise properly.

 Sift the flour, sugar, cocoa, baking soda and salt into a large mixing bowl.
 Stir with a whisk to combine evenly.
 Make a large well in the centre.

 Pour the olive oil, vinegar, vanilla and water into the well.
-Using the whisk, start in the middle and stir the mixture in a circular motion until the mixture is combined to a smooth batter – don’t worry if there a few small lumps, these will disappear in the oven.
+Using the whisk, start in the middle and stir the mixture GENTLY in a circular motion until the mixture is combined to a smooth batter – don’t worry if there a few small lumps, these will disappear in the oven.
 Don’t go crazy or you’ll flatten all the bubbles.